7 Reasons Your Social Media Strategy Failed in 2019

 Go beyond how many likes and shares a post generates.
 Look at click-through rates, mentions, profile visits, and impressions.
-Tools like HootSuite can help you track these.
+Tools like Sprout Social and Hootsuite can help you track these.
 Doing so enables you to tweak your strategy and really connect with your audience when, where, and how they prefer.

 7. Failing to Assess Results and Use Insights to Improve